digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 1. Remove the door card, noting the following:
     - Manual window winding models will need to have the handle removed first (use a phillips head screwdriver)
     - Electronic window models will need to have the button plate gently removed (use a trim removal tool or a flat head screwdriver)
-    - the mirror switch will need to be unplugged (if drivers door)
+    - The mirror switch will need to be unplugged (if drivers door)
-    - extra care will need to be taken around the door lock stalk (if drivers door)
+    - Extra care will need to be taken around the door lock stalk (if drivers door)

     ![door card screw locations](../../Common/door-card-screws.jpg)